VikasMishraManit/Express-TS-Basic-Setup/tutorial.md

 app.get('/ping', pingHandler); -> when we get ping request we pass it to the controller

-Note : we get ping request , it is being redirected to the pingHandler (cntroller) so this line is basically a routing line
+Note : we get ping request , it is being redirected to the pingHandler (controller) so this line is basically a routing line

 <!-- ====================== Section Separator ====================== -->

 Routing : There is a mechanism called as express routing to define the routing layer.
-In this mechanism we donot define routes directly on the app object (this ensures that our app object is not changed by the routing layer)
+In this mechanism we do not define routes directly on the app object (this ensures that our app object is not changed by the routing layer)

-Instead create a routerobject and then define the routes on that object (say pingRouter)
+Instead create a router object and then define the routes on that object (say pingRouter)

 // Below line registers all the routers and their corresponding routes
 // to the  app server object
 app.use(pingRouter);
 // we can add more routers

-Note : app.use(middlewarename) registers this middleware to all the requests
+Note : app.use(middleware name) registers this middleware to all the requests

 <!-- ====================== Section Separator ====================== -->